 Scope and Objectives

-This chapter focuses on the identification of filing requirements for a utility seeking cost recovery in the State of Illinois for smart grid investments.
+This chapter focuses on the identification of filing requirements for a utility seeking non-traditional (that is, any type outside the normal base rate case) special rate treatment (outside the normal base rate case) cost recovery in the State of Illinois for smart grid investments.
 The list of requirements identified below represent the Collaborative’s recommendations on information that a utility must provide in testimony should the utility seek any non-traditional (non-base rate) recovery of smart grid costs .
 The recommended filing requirements identified in this chapter fall into the three categories:

 Cost-Benefit Requirements